onenameio/support/README.md

 We currently don't support that feature but stay tuned.

-#### Q: Why does the DNSchain still say that my username is not found?
+#### Q: Why does the DNSChain still say that my blockchain ID is not found?

-First, make sure your username only has lowercase letters.
-Second, note that it can take a few hours to a day for your username to be fully registered on the Namecoin Blockchain.
+First, make sure your blockchain ID only has lowercase letters.
+Second, note that it can take a few hours to a day for your blockchain ID to be fully registered on the Namecoin blockchain.
 After that, updates to your profile should only take somewhere between 10 minutes and a couple of hours.

 #### Q: How can I find my profile data in the blockchain?